 Quality Manager (QM): The project office provides administrative support for the process.

 Shepherd: The shepherd is a member of the AMB who is responsible for overseeing the production of the document.
-They will work with the Editor to ensure that the work is done in a timely manner, and report to the AMB on its progress (Normally the activity manager or their deputy).
+They will work with the Editor to ensure that the work is done in a timely manner, and report to the AMB on its progress (normally the activity manager or their deputy).

-AMB Chair: This is Technical Director, or their deputy.
+AMB Chair: This is the Technical Director, or their deputy.

-[NOTE: an individual could hold one or more of these roles if they are not in conflict with each other.]
+An individual could hold one or more of these roles if they are not in conflict with each other.

 Workflow of review process

 The workflow for the review process is described below.
-All steps are recorded in EGI Request Tracked tool.
+All steps are recorded in the EGI Request Tracked tool.